strvcom/android-chat-component/component_messages.md

 You can either inherit from `ChatViewHolder<T : ChatItemView>` class or from one of the default `ViewHolder`s in case you are not planning to rewrite the behaviour from scratch:
-- `DefaultHeaderViewHolder` Header item view
+- `DefaultHeaderViewHolder` - header item view
-- `DefaultMyMessageViewHolder` Outgoing text message item view
+- `DefaultMyMessageViewHolder` - outgoing text message item view
-- `DefaultOtherMessageViewHolder` Incoming text message item view
+- `DefaultOtherMessageViewHolder` - incoming text message item view
-- `DefaultMyImageViewHolder` Outgoing image message item view
+- `DefaultMyImageViewHolder` - outgoing image message item view
-- `DefaultOtherImageViewHolder` Incoming image message item view
+- `DefaultOtherImageViewHolder` - incoming image message item view